-Anyway, one day between all her errands and car service duties (at least it often feels that way to her), she was hit from behind while waiting at a red light.
-The impact caused her car to lurch forward suddenly which in turn caused her body to accelerate forward.
-Luckily, Elizabeth was wearing her seat belt so she did not seriously injury her head.
-But, she did feel some pain on her left shoulder, where her seatbelt was crossing her body.
+Unfortunately, one day between all her errands and car service duties (at least it often feels that way to her), she was hit from behind while waiting at a red light.
+As a Louisiana personal injury lawyer, I often see clients like Elizabeth, whose lives are disrupted by someone else's negligence.
+The impact caused her car to lurch forward suddenly, which in turn caused her body to accelerate forward.
+Luckily, Elizabeth was wearing her seat belt, so she did not seriously injure her head, but she felt some pain in her left shoulder, where her seatbelt crossed her body.

 She thought it would go away, but when her shoulder continued hurting a week later - Elizabeth was having pain while brushing her hair, washing her hair, trying to put on clothes and it seemed the pain was just getting worse – she went to her doctor.
 After some discussion, a negative X-ray that did not show any fractures or breaks, and a painful bout of physical therapy, she had an MRI done.
 The MRI revealed a partial thickness tear of her rotator cuff.